Legrand G. Capers: Biography

-Legrand Guerry Capers, Jr. was born on April 16, 1834 in Charleston, South Carolina, as the son of the merchant LeGrand G. Capers (1808–1868) and his first wife, Abigail Swift (1810–1846).
+Legrand Guerry Capers, Jr. was born on April 16, 1834, in Charleston, South Carolina, as the son of the merchant LeGrand G. Capers (1808–1868) and his first wife, Abigail Swift (1810–1846).
 LeGrand G. Capers, Sr. served on Gen. Worth's staff during the Mexican–American War.

 LeGrand G. Capers, Jr. studied medicine as the assistant to his brother-in-law, Ebenezer Swift, and graduated from Jefferson Medical College.
 Later he practised as ship physician on Vanderbilt's steamers.

 When the American Civil War broke out, Capers participated in the foundation of the Confederate Medical Department in Alabama.
-On July 19, 1861 he became assistant surgeon in the 4th Georgia Volunteer Infantry.
-On October 30, 1863 he was promoted to chief surgeon in Cutshaw's battalion.
+On July 19, 1861, he became assistant surgeon in the 4th Georgia Volunteer Infantry.
+On October 30, 1863, he was promoted to chief surgeon in Cutshaw's battalion.

-After the end of the war in 1865, Capers moved to New Orleans and became demonstrator of anatomy in New Orleans School of Medicine.
+After the end of the war in 1865, Capers moved to New Orleans and became demonstrator of anatomy in the New Orleans School of Medicine.
 He fell ill in October 1877 and died shortly after from tuberculosis on December 2.
 He is buried in Vicksburg.
 Obituaries appeared in the Transactions of the Mississippi State Medical Association and American Medical Weekly.